Service updates in Leicester

 Schools and learning

-All pupils, in all year groups, will start to return to school full-time from the beginning of the autumn term.
-We understand that some parents may have concerns about their children returning to school.
-You can find all the latest information on our returning to school for the autumn term page.
+We understand that some parents may have concerns about sending their child to school.
+You can find all the latest information on our staying safe at school page alternatively please contact your child's school.

-Childcare and early education settings can now open to all children.
-Parents and carers may have similar concerns about their child returning to childcare.
-Our return to early education page provides more information.
+Childcare and early education settings will also remain open to all children.
+Parents and carers may have similar concerns about their child attending childcare.
+Our staying safe in early education page provides more information.

-We know that you want to help support your child’s learning and education as much as possible during the coronavirus school closures.
-To aid your child’s learning at home and to support the work that your child’s school will have set for them, we have compiled this list of useful resources for you.
+We know that you want to help support your child’s learning and education as much as possible during the coronavirus pandemic.
+To aid your child’s learning at home we have compiled this list of useful resources for you.